Bright Lights and Country Music

 Bright Lights and Country Music is a studio album by Bill Anderson and the Po' Boys.
 It was released in November 1965 on Decca Records and was produced by Owen Bradley.
 It was Anderson's first studio album to include dual credit with his band, The Po' Boys.
 It was his fourth studio album overall.
 The album included one single release, the title track.
 This song became a major hit on the Billboard country charts.
 The album itself also reached charting positions on Billboard shortly after its release.

 Background and content

-Bright Lights and Country Music was recorded in July 1965 at the Columbia Recording Studio.
+Bright Lights and Country Music was recorded in July 1965 at the Columbia Recording Studios.
 The sessions were produced by Owen Bradley, whom Anderson had been collaborating with for several years.
 It was Anderson's first studio album that included lead credit with his band, The Po' Boys.
 The album consisted of 12 tracks.
 Like his previous studio releases, the album contained several songs written by Anderson.
 Among these songs was the title track, which appeared as the first song in the set.
 Other songs were new recordings and cover versions songs recorded by others.
 Among the record's covers was "The Wild Side of Life", which was first released by Hank Thompson in the 1950s.
 Another cover was the fifth track, "How the Other Half Lives".
 This song was first recorded by Wynn Stewart and Jan Howard as a duet.